E3 2016

 The Expo started two days after the mass shooting at an Orlando, Florida nightclub.
-It was also three days after the murder of Christina Grimmie, who was a big Zelda fan and was scheduled to make an appearance at the expo.
-To show support for victims of the tragedy, the exhibitors at the Expo made changes to their presentations and plans.
+It was also three days after the murder of American singer and YouTuber Christina Grimmie, who had been scheduled to make an appearance at the event.
+To show support for victims of the tragedies, the exhibitors at the Expo made changes to their presentations and plans.
 Flags outside the Convention Center were lowered to half-mast.
-Bethesda and Nintendo wore rainbow-colored ribbon pins during their press conferences in support of the victims, Microsoft and Nintendo opened their presentations with a moment of silence for Grimmie and the other victims.
-Sony's Chairman Shawn Layden started his presentation with a brief speech on the Orlando shooting and Nintendo president, Reggie Fils-Aimé, gave his condolences to Grimmie's family and fans before starting his keynote speech.
-Other developers planned to alter their approach to social media announcements during the Expo to avoid statements that would be counter to the current national mood after the event.
+Bethesda and Nintendo presenters wore rainbow-colored ribbon pins during their press conferences in support of the victims, and Microsoft and the aforementioned Nintendo opened their presentations with a moment of silence for Grimmie and the other victims.
+Sony's chairman Shawn Layden started his presentation with a brief speech on the Orlando shooting, and Nintendo president Reggie Fils-Aimé gave his condolences to Grimmie's family and fans before starting his keynote speech.
+Other developers altered their approach to social media announcements during the Expo in the wake of current events.